Great Canadian Legends From the Rocky Mountains

 Nevertheless, this Canadian legend is so engrained in the lore the Rockies that it’s even made its way into Rocky Mountaineer’s official “Field Guide to Local Wildlife.”
 According to the guide (which —with tongue planted firmly in cheek—classifies the bipedal beast under its Latin name of “footeus biggus”), guests should keep their eyes peeled for a beast with ape-like facial features, standing three-metres in height.
 If you don’t spot the notoriously shy guy, perhaps you’ll see evidence in the form of a footprint—they’re hard to miss, as they’re reportedly 60 centimetres from heel to toe.

 What’s in a name?

 “Sasquatch” is actually an Anglicized version of the term sásq’ets, used by the Halkomelem First Nations to describe a mysterious, mythical “wild man.”

 You don’t have to venture all the way to Loch Ness for a chance to spot a sea serpent!
-According to legend, Okanagan Lake - which winds 135 kilometres from Vernon to Penticton - British Columbia, has its very own modern-day monster.
+According to legend, Okanagan Lake—which winds 135 kilometres from Vernon to Penticton, B.C.—has its very own modern-day monster.
 Dubbed “Ogopogo,” the elusive beast is alleged to be 15 metres long, and some cryptozoologists suggest it’s a leftover from the day of the dinosaurs.
-Numerous sightings of Ogopogo have been recorded since the 19th century, and its legend has spread beyond the Great White North and become the topic of several monster investigation TV shows.
+Numerous sightings of the creature have been recorded since the 19th century, and the legend of Ogopogo has spread beyond the Great White North and become the topic of several monster investigation TV shows.